open-contracting/standard/docs/support/index.md

 * Providing guidance on mapping your data structures to OCDS
 * Giving you feedback on draft data files, and checking the structure of your data

-Support is provided free of charge and is available in English, Russian and Spanish.
+Support is provided free of charge and is available in English, Spanish and Russian.

 Please e-mail [data@open-contracting.org](mailto:data@open-contracting.org) with your questions, and a member of the Data Support Team will be in touch with you soon.